robrwo/perl-Text-Schmutz/README.md

 "Th̔ough̜t̒s of ḍirt spill ̵ȯve̜r to ̜yo͘ur ̜u̒nico͘de̜ ͘enabled t̵ext"

-This is a Perl adaptation of `schmutz.go` by Clemens Fries <github-schmutz@xenoworld.de>.
+This is a Perl adaptation of `schmutz.go` by Clemens Fries <github-schmutz@xenoworld.de>, from which a lot of the documentation comes from.

 # ATTRIBUTES